ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021/README.md

 The examples cover the book chapters from 2 through 4 with slight changes (which are not critical for understanding the content) and demonstrate GLSL programming by PyOpenGL.
 Pygame is used for control and the windowing system.

-You need also to install the following packages or later:
+You need also to install the following used packages or later:
 - numpy 1.21.1
 - pygame 2.0.1
 - PyOpenGL 3.1.5